 Becker: Oh, right, my little talk about sex over 80.

 Linda: That could be very dangerous.
 You could lose control of the car.

 Becker: 80 years old, Linda.

 Linda: Ew, how'd you like to pull up next to that car?

 Becker: No, Linda, I — Yeah, that would be bad.

 - Take a Third Option: When Reggie gets two tickets to a hockey game she ultimately ends up letting John and Jake decide who should get the extra ticket, instead of picking one over the other.
 In that same vein when confronted with this new scenario John and Jake take their own third option by giving the extra ticket to Bob.

-- Took a Level in Jerkass: Megan, Becker's college girlfriend, was a normal, friendly woman who truly loved him in her first appearance.
-She becomes a lying manipulative, gold digging Sociopath in her second appearance.
+- Took a Level in Jerkass: Megan, Becker's college girlfriend, was a friendly albeit snarky woman who truly loved him in her first appearance.
+She becomes a lying manipulative, gold digging sociopath in her second appearance.

 - Will They or Won't They?: Becker and Reggie.
 When they finally do, Reggie is so consumed with regret and humiliation that she leaves the city (since the actress wanted to leave the show).